5 Reasons High Fructose Corn Syrup Will Kill You

 He explains the process by which free fructose can lead to obesity in the American Journal of Clinical Nutrition.

-Although the corn industry continues to state that all sugar we eat is the same, Dr. Popkin knows that different types of sugar have different effects on the appetite, absorption, and metabolism.
+Although the corn industry continues to state that all sugar we eat is the same, Dr. Popkin knows that different types of sugar have different effects on appetite, absorption, and metabolism.

 Associate Professor of Pediatrics, Harvard Medical School, David S. Ludwig, M.D., Ph.D, has published widely on the harms of sugar-sweetened drinks and their incline to obesity.